-Prospective students should study the requirements for admission to the Associate of Science Program, the specific curriculum requirements and sequences, and requirements for the degree.
+Prospective students should study the requirements for admission to the Associate of Science program, the specific curriculum requirements and sequences, and requirements for the degree.
 Students are responsible for meeting degree requirements.
 All candidates for the degree Associate of Science in Nursing must fulfill the following requirements:

-- 1. Completion of all courses (or their equivalent) required in the curriculum with a cumulative grade-point average of 2.0 on a 4.0 scale.
-See curriculum design for required courses. - 2.
-Support courses over ten years old will be evaluated individually in regard to acceptability, need for revalidation, or need to repeat. - 3.
-Achievement of a grade of C (2.0) or better in each of the three required science courses (Biology N261, Biology N217, Microbiology J200-201).
-Achievement of a grade of C (2.0) or S in each course in the nursing major. - Completion of a minimum of 34 credits in nursing courses and 32 in general education. - 5.
-Completion of the degree requirements within four years of the first enrollment in the associate of science nursing major.
-The record of the student who fails to comply with this requirement will be reevaluated in terms of the current program. - 6.
-Students may not complete the nursing major before completion of the support courses. - 7.
-Demonstration of personal integrity and maturity which will contribute to success in nursing. - 8.
+- Completion of all courses (or their equivalents) required in the curriculum with a cumulative grade-point average of 2.0 on a 4.0 scale.
+See curriculum design for required courses. - Science courses completed more than ten years before the date of degree completion will need to be repeated.
+Other support courses (also completed more than ten years prior to degree completion) will be evaluated individually against established criteria, which are available from the nursing counselor. - 3.
+Achievement of a minimum grade of C (2.0) in each of the three required science courses (Biology N261, Biology N217, Microbiology J200-201).
+Achievement of a grade of C (2.0) or S in each course in the nursing major. - Completion of a minimum of 34 credits in nursing courses and 32 credits in general education. - 5.
+Completion of the degree requirements within four years of the first enrollment in the Associate of Science in Nursing major.
+The record of the student who fails to comply with this requirement will be reevaluated in terms of the current program. - Students may not complete the nursing major before completion of the support courses. - Demonstration of personal integrity and maturity, which will contribute to success in nursing. - 8.
 Application for the degree at the time of program planning for the final semester.

-The student must file an application for the degree with the recorder for the Associate Program on an application blank from that office.
-The School of Nursing will not be responsible for the student's certification for the degree if the student fails to file the application. - 9.
-Certification as a basic rescuer in cardiopulmonary resuscitation (CPR) according to American Heart Association or American Red Cross standards is a requirement for entry into the second year of the program and for graduation from the Associate of Science in Nursing Degree Program.
+The student must file an application for the degree with the recorder for the associate program on an application blank from that office.
+The School of Nursing will not be responsible for the student's certification for the degree if the student fails to file the application.

+Certification as a basic rescuer in cardiopulmonary resuscitation (CPR) according to the American Heart Association or American Red Cross standards is a requirement for entry into the second year of the program and for graduation from the Associate of Science in Nursing program.